 Just because it’s called a gallery doesn’t mean you’ll sell anything or make any kind of money.

 Make sure you know the form of payment and that your country will accept it.
 Always check the forums to see how well people are selling.
 Some are dead in the water – like ArtistRising or ImageKind (which seems to just not sell anything much).
-If you only have a few things, upload to all the sites, don’t depend on just one thing. if your like me though – i have around 2500 images now, it’s hard to copy everything over unless it’s really worth it.”
+If you only have a few things, upload to all the sites, don’t depend on just one thing.
+If you’re like me though – I have around 2500 images now, it’s hard to copy everything over unless it’s really worth it.”

 Get my Spreadsheet